qtchaos/temp/README.md

-# Useful applications and websites that i use somewhat frequently.
+# Useful applications and websites that I use somewhat frequently.

 ## Dev
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) - The fastest and easiest to use Java IDE.